Albie Sachs: Early life and education

 His parents separated when he was a toddler and he moved with his mother and younger brother Johnny to a modest beachside home in Cape Town.
 Sachs excelled in school and was moved forward two grades, in part due to a shortage of schoolteachers in South Africa during World War II.
 He attended South African College Schools, where he edited the school magazine, for junior and high school before graduating.
-He started law school at the University of Cape Town at age 15 and won a prize for English in his first year.
+He started law school at the University of Cape Town at the age of 15, and won a prize for English in his first year.
 He was admitted to the bar in South Africa and began practicing law at 21, and became an advocate for those being prosecuted under racist and oppressive laws, including people who opposed apartheid.